nubs01/blechpy/README.md

+This is a package to extract, process and analyze electrophysiology data recorded with Intan or OpenEphys recording systems.
+This package is customized to store experiment and analysis metadata for the BLECh Lab (Katz lab) @ Brandeis University, but can readily be used and customized for other labs.

+If is set this up correctly you can install with pip:
+`pip install blechpy`

-In order to use first create a compatible conda environment with:
+If you are setting up from source you can create a compatible conda environment with:
 `conda env create --name blech -f=conda_environment.yml`

 Can  then handle all data from within an ipython terminal